The Sunshine Underground – The Sunshine Underground

 Battles and Here Comes the Storm – the songs with the most character and soul – are where The Sunshine Underground are at their best, creating an interesting architecture in the otherwise predictable album.
 If this record had been released before the so-called death of nu rave it would have been a massive hit, but now it feel like a remnant of those neon days.
 It is in itself a pretty good album, but not many songs manage to feel timeless.

-The Sunshine Underground was released on 19th May 2014, for further information or to order the album visit here.
+The Sunshine Underground was released on 19th May 2014.
+For further information or to order the album visit The Sunshine Underground’s website here.

 Watch the video for Finally We Arrive here: